fnalways/terminus-docs/docs/manual/platform-architecture.md

 ### Desktop

 A hub for managing and interacting with installed applications.
+File and application searching are also supported.

 ### Profile